Excerpts - Trolls and Other Trouble

 The two buckets that hung from Ruferto’s wooden yoke started to move in lazy circles in the light wind.
 He prayed that they didn’t see him as he tried not to move.

-Ruferto’s mind was racing even though his body refused to respond to his commands.
+Ruferto’s mind was racing, even though his body refused to respond to his commands.
 He had to get out of there!
 He had to survive.
 His thoughts came in short, quick bursts.
 Sweat began running in streams down his neck and sides.
-He immediately thought about his dagger and then immediately discounted it.
+He swiftly thought about his dagger and then promptly discounted it.
 His dagger was short and of poor quality and it was prone to bending.
-The metal was too soft to keep much of an edge for long and he doubted that it would be able to cut into their thick, tough-looking hides.
+The metal was too soft to keep much of an edge for long and he doubted that it could cut into their thick, tough-looking hides.
 If he was so unfortunate to get that close, the most he could hope for is a chance to stab at their tonsils and tongue when they ate him.

 The trolls’ towering presence made his heart pound even harder.
 As his fear grew, his vision started blurring even more.
 Panic was taking over and normal thinking was getting harder.
 All he wanted to do was run and get far, far away.